 If you also happen to know loan programs or cash grants for minority businesses provided by your local government or a private organization, let them know about it.
 One example is the digital platform and directory the National Business League will be launching on June 19.
 This platform will allow black-owned businesses to find funding opportunities and also contract services from public and private sectors looking for suppliers.
 Check out their launching here.

 No help is too small.
 Each of these is important, especially in small communities where you can look out for each other.
 All we have to do at this time is to show our appreciation to black-owned businesses because they need it now.
-Let’s all cultivate a culture of love, peace, and support to anyone who needs it.
+Let’s all cultivate a culture of love, peace, and support for anyone who needs it.

 For more tips, guides, and updates on the latest digital marketing trends and news on small businesses, subscribe to our newsletter.